Jumperr-labs/jumper-ulogger/porting.md

       *data = (timestamp) tv.tv_sec;
   }
   ```
-5. Declare a uLogger struct, such as `uLogger logger`
+5. Declare a µlogger struct, such as `uLogger logger`
 6. Initialize it with any number of handlers - "print to uart" handlers, "send to network" handlers, the sky is the limit!
   ```c
   handler_func log_handlers[0];